dtr0x/bias-corrected-pot-estimation-cvar/README.md

-## Bias-Corrected Peaks-Over-Threshold Estimation of the CVaR.
+## Bias-Corrected Peaks-Over-Threshold Estimation of the CVaR

 This code will generate all data used in simulations presented in the paper and produce plots.
 Parameters can be adjusted to produce results for other scenarios.

 ## Requirements: